Sample plan

 Phra Nakhon

 A 46-meter gold Reclining Buddha that's longer than a basketball court.
-Drop coins in the 108 bronze bowls along the back wall — the sound is hypnotic.
-This is also the birthplace of Thai massage; you can get one on-site for $10.
+Drop coins one at a time into the 108 bronze bowls along the back wall — the sound is hypnotic for 3 minutes.
+The mother-of-pearl spirals on the soles of the Buddha's feet are auspicious symbols carved by hand.
+Wat Pho is also the birthplace of traditional Thai massage; the on-site school offers 1-hour massages for $10, 2-hour packages for $15 — better quality than any hotel spa.
+Pre-book to specify a female or male therapist.

 12:00